Should Lawyers Advertise With Avvo, FindLaw, or Google Ads?

 If you’re advertising with Google Ads or plan to, read 3 Tips Will Save a Fortune With Google Ads In 3 Minutes

-What’s Your Experience With Avvo, FindLaw, Justia, LegalMatch, Google Ads or Others
+What’s Your Experience With Avvo, FindLaw, Justia, LegalMatch, Google Ads, or Others?
+Leave a comment below!

-If you have had a good experience with Avvo, FindLaw, Justia, LegalMatch or any other legal directory, please post a comment about it here.
-Please also post a comment if you have not done well or if you have any other information you can provide to compare Avvo and FindLaw vs Google Ads.
+If you have had a good or bad experience with Avvo, FindLaw, Justia, LegalMatch, or any other legal directory, or if you have any other information you can provide to compare Avvo and FindLaw vs. Google Ads, please post a comment about it below.